How It Works

 2) Layout and structure sampling

-• _sample_layout samples feature counts/types, class bounds, and feature/target-to-node assignments.
+• _sample_layout samples feature counts/types, class bounds, and feature-to-node assignments.

 • sample_dag samples strict upper-triangular adjacency.